sc-idevops/pandoc_resume/markdown/resume.md

 - Troubleshooting errors in pipeline, ephemeral environments, and UE regression testing to make full CI pipeline work.

 [*k8 Softner Project:*](http://k8ssoftner.idevops.io/)

-- Designed a webapp that takes user input from a javascript frontend and generates a deployable kubernetes manifest through a python backend
+- Designed a webapp that takes user input from a javascript frontend generates a deployable kubernetes manifest through a python backend
 - python backend processes a JSON payload dynamically through an API
 - Capable of processing replicas, secrets, persistent volume claims, and probes